texfaq/texfaq.github.io/FAQ-nonfree.md

 distributors, as a licence forbidding distribution).
 Since the catalogue's coverage of CTAN is good (and slowly improving), the general rule for distributors has become
-''if the package is listed in the catalogue, check there to see whether you should distribute; if the package is not listed in the catalogue, don't think of distributing it''.
+"if the package is listed in the catalogue, check there to see whether you should distribute; if the package is not listed in the catalogue, don't think of distributing it".
 (The catalogue only has a modest
 [list of licences](https://ctan.org/license/), but it covers the set used by packages on CTAN, with a wild-card `other-free` which covers packages that the CTAN administrators believe to be free even though the authors haven't used a standard licence.)

-There is a corollary to the ''general rule'': if you notice something that ought to be in the distributions, for which there is no catalogue entry, please let the CTAN team (<a href="mailto:ctan@dante.de">ctan@dante.de</a>) know.
+There is a corollary to the "general rule": if you notice something that ought to be in the distributions, for which there is no catalogue entry, please let the CTAN team (<a href="mailto:ctan@dante.de">ctan@dante.de</a>) know.
 It may well be that the package has simply been missed, but some aren't